 Every year for the last 3-4 years I have lost almost every cucumber plant I have ever planted to spider mites.
 I have tried several varieties of cucumbers from bush to vining, and from heirloom to resistant.

-My cukes start out great and then they start waning and I find white spider mites.
-They are a force to be reckoned with – but they can be controlled and there are great ways to treat for them, as well.
+My cukes start out great and then they start waning and I find white, black, or red spider mites.
+They are a force to be reckoned with – but they can be controlled and there may effective ways to treat for them, as well.

 I decided I had to fix this issue and so far, so good, so let’s talk about Spider mite damage.